 - How can we boost participants’ learning and performance—before and after (not just during) events?

 Andrea Driessen, Chief Boredom Buster at Seattle, WA-based No More Boring Meetings, is an internationally award-winning business owner who stages engaging, unconventional events with compelling thought leaders, fresh meeting formats and purposeful play.
 Her clients’ gatherings have participants returning to work ready to perform at their very best.
-A Professional Convention Management Association “Best-in-Class” speaker and 30-year event-industry veteran, Andrea helped organize TEDxSeattle for nearly eight years and is a TEDSummit and TEDActive attendee.
+A TEDxSeattle speaker in 2019, a Professional Convention Management Association “Best-in-Class” speaker and 30-year event-industry veteran, Andrea helped organize TEDxSeattle for nearly eight years and is a TEDSummit and TEDActive attendee.

 Media Coverage Includes

 - Named a “must-read” by NW Meetings and Events Magazine, Summer 2019